-The bulk of CMC’s outward facing activity takes place on instagram.
-They’ve built a very strong community on that platform where they engage there where they share their spray can and spray can memorabilia finds with followers.
-Their client base is an interesting demographic.
-Their following is largely grounded in the graffiti community, where the spray can has for a long time been fetishized in the art.
-But it also extends to collectors and restoration enthusiasts from other fields who seek them out for authentic era paint colors.
-Where Instgram serves them well is the broad audience reach and community engagement.
-Where Instagram falls short in their needs is in providing a stable environment for evergreen topics.
-This is where capmatchescolor.com needed to position intself.
+The bulk of CMC’s public-facing activity takes place on Instagram where they’ve built a very strong community engagement.
+They share spray cans and spray can memorabilia along with merchandise available for sale with their followers.
+While their following mostly consists of graffiti artists, who have always fetishized spray cans in their art, it also extends to collectors and restoration enthusiasts from other fields who seek out authentic era paint colors.
+Where Instagram serves CMC well is through its broad audience reach and community engagement.
+Where Instagram falls short of their needs is in providing a static location for evergreen topics.

-- The site came with an extensive collection of interviews which were to be ported from the old site.
-These encompassed interviews with graffiti artists from past and present.
-Early influencers and their modern successors, each reminiscing on how cans and colors have played influential roles in their lives.
+- An already existing collection of interviews with graffiti artists from past and present.
+Early influencers and their modern successors reminisce on how cans and colors have played influential roles in their lives.

-- Finally a wish list item which was photo galleries of collections, rare-finds, vintage in-store displays, and color charts.
+- Photo galleries of collections, rare-finds, vintage in-store displays, and color charts.

-From a design perspective the cmc provided a unique opportunity to make some interesting design decisions.
-Their brand identity up until this point had always been grounded squarrely in the angry teenage male graffiti aethethic which was in contrast to the bulk of the imagery they were puttting out into the public sphere which was of vintage advertising from the fifties.
-As a rebrand I wanted to bring the two together in a mashup of tags, drips, retro color pallets and line work illustration.
+Up until this point, the CMC branding leaned towards the angry teenage male graffiti aesthetic.
+This contrasts with the bulk of the imagery they put into the public sphere which is of vintage advertising from the fifties.
+To harmonize the brand identity, I brought the two together in a mashup of tags, drips, retro color pallets, and line work illustration.

-What we came up with in the end is a kind of non-specific-era retro.
-It feels like an unplceable vintage, sratelling easthetic inspirations from the 90’s when graffiti was at it’s prime, the late 70’s early 80’s when graffiti was born, and the early 60’s when spray cans became household items.
+The result is a kind of non-specific-era retro. – an unplaceable vintage, with aesthetic inspirations from the ’90s, when graffiti was at it’s prime, the late ’70s and early '80s when graffiti was born, and the early '60s when spray cans became household items.